azagrebin/flink/docs/dev/stream/state/state.md

 This option is not applicable for the incremental checkpointing in the RocksDB state backend.

+**Notes:**
+- For existing jobs, this cleanup strategy can be activated or disactivated anytime in `StateTtlConfig`, e.g. after restart from savepoint.

 ##### Incremental cleanup

 Another option is to trigger cleanup of some state entries incrementally.